alan-turing-institute/clean-air-infrastructure/README.md

 ## Building the Clean Air infrastructure with Terraform
-To build the `Terraform` infrastructure to `infrastructure` and run:
+To build the `Terraform` infrastructure go to the `terraform` directory and run:

 ```
 terraform init
 ```

-If you want to, you can look at the `backend.tf` file, which should contain various details of your `Azure` subscription. **NB.
+If you want to, you can look at the `config.tf` file, which should contain various details of your `Azure` subscription. **NB.
 It is important that this file is in `.gitignore` .
 Do not push this file to the remote repository**

 Then run: